terrapower/armi/CONTRIBUTING.md

 * Targeted speedups (e.g. informed by a profiler)
 * Additional relevance to thermal reactors

 Naturally, you can also look at the open [ARMI issues](https://github.com/terrapower/armi/issues) to see what work needs to be done.
-In particular, check out the [help wanted tickets](https://github.com/terrapower/armi/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
+In particular, check out the ["help wanted" tickets](https://github.com/terrapower/armi/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) and ["good first issue" tickets](https://github.com/terrapower/armi/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).

 ## Testing